-Education/Prevention:
+7. Education/Prevention:

-- 1. This policy shall be disseminated through inclusion in the Faculty/Staff Handbook, College Policy Manual, the Student Handbook, and on the College's FYI page. - 2.
-The Office of Student Services and Wellness Center will facilitate anti-bullying workshops and seminars throughout the academic year to provide continuing education for students. - 3.
+- a.
+This policy shall be disseminated through inclusion in the Faculty/Staff Handbook, College Policy Manual, the Student Handbook, and on the College's FYI page. - b.
+The Office of Student Services and Wellness Center will facilitate anti-bullying workshops and seminars throughout the academic year to provide continuing education for students.

+c.
 The Human Resources Department will facilitate anti-bullying training for College employees.

-Other Remedies:
+8. Other Remedies: